A Brezis-Nirenberg type result for mixed local and nonlocal operators: Critical problems driven by L

-We then conclude that $\mathcal{S}_n(\cdot)$ is also continuous from the right at $\lambda_0$, and the proof is complete. \end{proof} In the light of the results established so far, we can finally provide the \begin{proof}[Proof of Theorem \ref{thm:mainLinear}] To begin with, we define
+provided that $\lambda_0 \leq \lambda < \lambda_0+\delta_\e$ (where $\delta_\e > 0$ is as above).
+We then conclude that $\mathcal{S}(\cdot)$ is also continuous from the right at $\lambda_0$, and the proof is complete. \end{proof} In the light of the results established so far, we can finally provide the \begin{proof}[Proof of Theorem \ref{thm:mainLinear}] To begin with, we define

-On account of Lemma \ref{lem:SlambdaequalS}, we see that $\lambda_{1,s}\leq \lambda^* < \infty$; moreover, since we know from Lemma \ref{lem:contSnlambda} that $\mathcal{S}_n(\cdot)$ is continuous, we have $\mathcal{S}_n(\lambda^*) = \mathcal{S}_n.$
+On account of Lemma \ref{lem:SlambdaequalS}, we see that $\lambda_{1,s}\leq \lambda^* < \infty$; moreover, since we know from Lemma \ref{lem:contSnlambda} that $\mathcal{S}(\cdot)$ is continuous, we have $\mathcal{S}(\lambda^*) = \mathcal{S}_n.$

-We also notice that, since $\mathcal{S}_n(\cdot)\geq 0$ on $(0,\lambda_1]$ and $\mathcal{S}_n(\cdot) < 0$ on $(\lambda_1,\infty)$, again by the con\-ti\-nui\-ty of $\mathcal{S}_n(\cdot)$ we infer that $\mathcal{S}_n(\lambda_1) = 0$; as a consequence, recalling that $\mathcal{S}_n(\cdot)$ is nonincreasing on $(0,\infty)$, we conclude that
+We also notice that, since $\mathcal{S}(\cdot)\geq 0$ on $(0,\lambda_1]$ and $\mathcal{S}(\cdot) < 0$ on $(\lambda_1,\infty)$, again by the con\-ti\-nui\-ty of $\mathcal{S}(\cdot)$ we infer that $\mathcal{S}(\lambda_1) = 0$; as a consequence, recalling that $\mathcal{S}(\cdot)$ is nonincreasing on $(0,\infty)$, we conclude that

 We now turn to prove that the assertion of Theorem \ref{thm:mainLinear} holds \emph{with this choice of $\lambda^*$}, that is, we show that the following assertions hold: \begin{itemize} \item[(i)] pro\-blem \eqref{eq:mainPBlinear} possesses at least one solution if $\lambda^*<\lambda<\lambda_1$; \item[(ii)] there do not exist solutions to problem \eqref{eq:mainPBlinear} if $\lambda \geq \lambda_1$; \item[(iii)] for every fixed $0<\lambda\leq \lambda_{1,s}$, there do not exist solutions to problem \eqref{eq:mainPBlinear} belonging to the closed ball